PODCAST The historical backstory of one of the most famous documentaries ever made – Grey Gardens.

 This is story about keeping up appearances and the consequences of following your heart.

 FEATURING: A very special guest!
 The Marble Faun himself — Jerry Torre, who swings by the show to share his recollection of these fascinating women.

 The Bowery Boys: New York City History podcast is brought to you …. by you!

 We are now producing a new Bowery Boys podcast every other week.
-We’re also looking to improve the show in other ways and expand in other ways as well — through publishing, social media, live events and other forms of media.
+We’re also looking to improve and expand the show in other ways — publishing, social media, live events and other forms of media.
 But we can only do this with your help!

 We greatly appreciate our listeners and readers and thank you for joining us on this journey so far.

 The Bouvier family did indeed have ‘French genes’, connected to cabinetmakers who immigrated to the United States in the 1810s.